sandia-proj/SETGen/help/MANUAL.md

    </br>

+7. **NetworkWrapper**

+   It is the component of SETGen that handles both Inter-VM and Intra-VM traffic generation.

 ## Notes

 1. To avoid network traffic conflicts in Cross-VM Traffic Generation, SETGen allows only a unique pair of Host/Dest VM to generate traffic.
 So, if host **A** is generating traffic to host **B**, both **B and A can’t receive/send traffic from/to a different VM as long as A is generating traffic to B.**